cesar-douady/open-lmake/doc/src/rule_selection.md

 If a target matches, the matching defines the value of the static stems (i.e. the stems that appear without a `*`).
 Else, the rule does not apply.

-#### Check static dependencies
+#### Check static deps

 The definition of the static stems allow to compute :

 - The other targets of the rule.
 Static targets become the associated file, star targets becomes regular expressions in which static stems are expanded.
-- Static dependencies by interpreting them as f-strings in which static stems and targets are defined.
+- Static deps by interpreting them as f-strings in which static stems and targets are defined.

-Static dependencies are then analyzed to see if the are (recursively) buildable, and if any is not buildable, the rule does not apply.
+Static deps are then analyzed to see if the are (recursively) buildable, and if any is not buildable, the rule does not apply.

 #### Group recap